pheidippidesbane/Projects/opt.md

 <p align="center"> <i> Figure 6: Historical performance of stocks in universe relative to their mean. </i> </p>

 _Note that this tool considers asset prices' covariances when currency hedged, i.e. you sell the foreign currency future when buying the foreign asset, and vice versa.
-To consider the optimal amount of currency hedging, one could include currency pairs as an asset in the model_
+To consider the optimal amount of currency hedging, one could include currency pairs as an asset in the model._

 <!---
 Text can be **bold**, _italic_, or ~~strikethrough~~.